FAIRChemistry/FAIRFlow/specifications/datamodel_b07_tc.md

   - Type: integer
   - Description: length of the tubing in mm.
 - insulation
-  - Type: Insulation
+  - Type: {thickness: float, material: string}
   - Description: insulation of the tubing.

-### Insulation

-- thickness
-  - Type: float
-  - Description: diameter of the insulating layer in mm.
-- material
-  - Type: Material
-  - Description: insulating material

-### Input

-- component
-  - Type: Chemical[]
-  - Description: component of the output fluid.

-### Output

-- component
-  - Type: Chemical[]
-  - Description: component of the output fluid.

 ### Chemical

 - name
   - Type: string
-  - Description: IUPAC name of the compound.[]
+  - Description: IUPAC name of the compound.
 - formula
   - Type: string
   - Description: molecular formula of the compound.